quelluomo/quelluomo.github.io/programming.md

 <p>
 <h2>Game design</h2>
 In my spare time I'm also learning how to make video games.<br>
-I'm focusing on Twine and RPGMaker, and at some point I'd love to get down and dirty with Unity and GameMaker Studio.
+I'm focusing on <strong>Twine</strong> and <strong>RPGMaker</strong>, and at some point I'd love to get down and dirty with Unity and GameMaker Studio.
 </p>